ngangchill/FBlade/Readme.md

     echo View::make('index', $data)->render();

-# KEEP IN MIND: *Special situation*
+# KEEP IN MIND: *Special situation* [Just if you want to use Illuminate\Support\Facades\Blade ]
-if you initiate blade class Ngangchill\Blade\Blade::fire('viewPath', 'compiledPath') than nothing to worry but if you use an use statment for Ngangchill\Blade\Blade class Than you have be carefull to avoid unwanted error by setting an alias for Ngangchill\Blade\Blade class or adding a trilling slash '\' before laravel blade facades.See the example below
+If you initiate blade class Ngangchill\Blade\Blade::fire('viewPath', 'compiledPath') than nothing to worry.
+But if you use an use statment for Ngangchill\Blade\Blade class Than you have be carefull to avoid unwanted error by setting an alias for Ngangchill\Blade\Blade class or adding a trilling slash '\' before Illuminate\Support\Facades\Blade.See the example below

 To use laravel blade facades call it as -